hashicorp/otto/website/source/docs/apps/node/customization.html.md

 sidebar_current: "docs-node-customization"
 description: |-
-  This page documents the [Customizations](/docs/appfile/customization.html) that are availabile to change the behavior of Node.js applications with Otto.
+  This page documents the [Customizations](/docs/appfile/customization.html) that are available to change the behavior of Node.js applications with Otto.
 ---

 # Customization

-This page documents the [customizations](/docs/appfile/customization.html) that are availabile to change the behavior of Node.js applications with Otto.
+This page documents the [customizations](/docs/appfile/customization.html) that are available to change the behavior of Node.js applications with Otto.

 ## Type: "node"